Facts about the Praying Mantis

 - A praying mantis has a compound eye.
-Their compound eye has hunreds of lenses.
-Each lens is like its own video camera helping the mantis see its surroundsing.
-Praying mantis also have 3 simple eyes, located at the front of their head, near their attenae.
+Their compound eye has hundreds of lenses.
+Each lens is like its own video camera helping the mantis see its surroundings.
+Praying mantis also have 3 simple eyes, located at the front of their head, near their attennae.

 - Full-grown praying mantis live in a small area their entire life.
 This may include only 1 or two plants or a tree.

-- Praying mantis blend in with their surrounding.
-Prey will crawl right up to this preditor.
+- Praying mantis blend in with their surroundings.
+Prey will crawl right up to this predator.
 Praying mantis grab their prey extremely quickly and hold their prey with their front two legs.

 - Farmers, orchard owners and gardeners love praying mantis.
 Praying mantis eat a large amount of pest bugs every day without harming the plants they live around.